PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-beta-release.md

 The changes made in the new product page are not only about merchants.
 Thanks to the complete rework of the page, developers have [new and powerful means to customize it](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).

 The new product page is now enabled by default for new shops, but can be disabled using the dedicated toggle in the “Experimental features” section.
-Whether it is kept on by default for the final release depends on your feedback!.
+Whether it is kept on by default for the final release depends on your feedback!

 An article showing the full overview of the product page is coming soon to the build blog.
 For now, I recommend you [watch the demo from our last Live Update](https://youtu.be/XguCHCNlthA?t=2725).
 {{< youtube id="XguCHCNlthA?start=2728" >}}

 ### Multiple image format generation

 Version 8.1 allows users to convert existing images to WebP and the newly-supported format Avif.
-Images in formats other from JPEG are now saved with their appropriate extension, like .webp for WebP, .png for PNG, and so on.
+Images in formats other than JPEG are now saved with their appropriate extension, like .webp for WebP, .png for PNG, and so on.

 This new release also introduces support for multiple image format generation, allowing browsers to choose the best format for the browser.
 This feature requires some extra work to have it working on your theme.
 You can check [this PR from the `classic` theme](https://github.com/PrestaShop/classic-theme/pull/103) repository implementing this feature.